Thomas Paolino: Rhode Island State Senate and Political Career

-Paolino has served three terms in the Rhode Island State Senate and was most recently reelected in November 2022, beating independent and former State Senator and State Representative Jack Lyle, Jr., and progressive Democrat activist Cameron Deutsch by nearly 2,200 votes.
+Paolino has served five terms in the Rhode Island State Senate and was most recently reelected in November 2024.
+In November 2022 he beat independent and former State Senator and State Representative Jack Lyle, Jr., and progressive Democrat activist Cameron Deutsch by nearly 2,200 votes.
 In 2021, Paolino ran as the Republican candidate in a special election for Lincoln Town Administrator to fill a vacancy caused by the departure of T. Joseph Almond who resigned to take a job with the McKee administration.
 Paolino placed a distant second in a six-way race to independent and Lincoln Police Captain Philip Gould.
 Gould garnered 63% of the vote.

 The Rhode Island Board of Elections conducted a review of Senator Paolino’s campaign finance reports from January 1, 2021, to March 31, 2022.
 The review found a number of campaign finance violations, including ten unreported campaign expenditures totaling to $1,369.37 and $10,000.00 in an unreported loan repayment.
 Additionally, account certifications were not submitted for six required campaign finance reports filed in 2021.
 Paolino admitted wrongdoing and acknowledged that he violated campaign finance laws, and agreed to pay a $2,500.00 fine from personal funds.